cilium/cilium/Documentation/architecture.rst

 Identity-based Security Policies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With Kubernetes, Cilium seems each deployed Pod as an individual endpoint for security policy enforcement.
+With Kubernetes, Cilium sees each deployed Pod as an individual endpoint for security policy enforcement.
 Cilium can enforce both L3/L4 security policies and L7 HTTP-aware security policies.
 Endpoints are identified
-in Cilium policies using Kubernetes pod labels, meaning that policies can be describe using endpoint identity
+in Cilium policies using Kubernetes pod labels, meaning that policies can be described using endpoint identity
 rather than addresses.
 Cilium enforcement
 affects both direct pod-to-pod communication, as well as service-based communication that is originally sent to
 the ''cluster ip'' of a service, and is sent to a particular pod by the kube-proxy load-balancer (or in the case of